Eva Falaschi

 I got a Master of Arts in Classics at the University of Pisa, and studied Archaeology and Art History at the Scuola Normale Superiore of Pisa, where I earned the diploma and the PhD.
 I conducted research at the Ludwig-Maximilians Universität in München and at the University of Oxford.
 I also took part in excavations at the Agorà of Segesta and in archaeological surveys in Locri.

-Thanks to my philological and art-historical training, I specialize in Greek and Roman literary sources of art, Greek / Latin technical terminology of art, art treatises and biographical works on artists, and the reception of Greek art in the Roman world.
-In the field of Digital Humanities, I helped develop the OltrePlinio website and some digital tools for the study of Pliny the Elder’s Naturalis Historia.
+Thanks to my philological and art-historical training, I specialize in Greek and Roman literary sources of art, Greek and Latin technical terminology of art, art theories and canons, art treatises, biographical works on artists, and the reception of Greek art in the Roman world.
+I have extensively worked on Roman Imperial literature, especially Plutarch, Pliny the Elder, Dio Chrysostom, Lucian of Samosata, and Pausanias.
+Alongside, I have dealt with the fortune of antiquity in the modern era, especially in connection with art and nature.
+I have been working on Flavio Biondo’s Roma Triumphans and on Pliny the Elder’s influence on the description of the nature of the Americas.
+Furthermore, in the field of Digital Humanities, I helped develop the OltrePlinio website and some digital tools for the study of Pliny the Elder’s Naturalis Historia.

 Pubblicazioni / Publications